bioimage-io/spec-bioimage-io/generated/bioimageio_model_spec.md

   * `doi` _optional String_
   * `url` _optional String_
 * `description` _String_ A string containing a brief description.
-* `documentation` _Path→String_ Relative path to file with additional documentation in markdown.
+* `documentation` _RelativeLocalPath→Path_ Relative path to file with additional documentation in markdown.
 This means: 1) only relative file path is allowed 2) the file must be in markdown format with `.md` file name extension 3) URL is not allowed.
 It is recommended to use `README.md` as the documentation name.
 * `license` _String_ A [SPDX license identifier](https://spdx.org/licenses/)(e.g. `CC-BY-4.0`, `MIT`, `BSD-2-Clause`).
 We don't support custom license beyond the SPDX license list, if you need that please send an Github issue to discuss your intentions with the community.
 * `name` _String_ Name of this model.
 It should be human-readable and only contain letters, numbers, `_`, `-` or spaces and not be longer than 36 characters.
 * `tags` _List\[String\]_ A list of tags.